POB3

 summary: IPI evidence from structural study of Pob3-M domain interaction

-protein binding annotations, revealing a direct structural interaction
+binding annotations, revealing a direct structural interaction relevant to

 action: KEEP_AS_NON_CORE